algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 <ins>14 october 2022:</ins> After being able to inject code in the board, we were able to start working on the code to inject.

 ## 7.4.
 Week 4:

+<ins>17 october 2022:</ins> We managed to make the code work correctly.

+<ins>18 october 2022:</ins> We were able to implement code to make use of the sensors.s

+<ins>19 october 2022:</ins> The LoRa got flashed.

 ## 7.5.
 Week 5: